ruideraj/SecretElephant/README.md

-# android
+# Secret Elephant

-General repo for a single Android app project.
+Simple Android app to send invites for White Elephant or Secret Santa gift exchanges.

+Made as an exercise for implementing the MVVM architecture.